wmedlar/chitchat/README.md

 ## Todo
 - Test coverage and more documentation
-- Add numeric support for all large IRC networks; currently only supporting Freenode on top of RFC-defined numerics
+- Numerics support for all large IRC networks; currently only supporting Freenode on top of RFC-defined numerics
-- Add logging support
+- Logging support
 - CTCP and IRCv3 support
 - Public API cleanup
-- Add line-splitting support for long (>512 char) messages with textwrap
+- Line-splitting support for long (>512 char) messages with textwrap
+- Client.wait_for to intercept server replies
 - Release!